tariqulislamrahat/java_project/README.md

    - **Order Management**: Admin can view and manage all orders across the platform.
    - **Seller Management**: Admin can approve or reject seller applications.
    - **Account Deletion**: Admin can delete accounts when necessary.

-### 5. **Splash Screen**
-   - A splash screen is displayed when the application starts, providing a smooth user experience during the initial load.

 ## Technologies Used
 - **Java**: Core programming language.